scottmsilver/iftop-telegraf-influx/README.md

 hosts,sender=236.24.186.35.bc.googleusercontent.com,receiver=nest-driveway-at-street.localdomain sendRate=15200.0,receiveRate=1070000.0
  ```

- - Set up your telegraf.conf with the following (If you're using pfSense you can add this to your "Additional configuration" for Telegraf section.)
+ - Set up your telegraf.conf with the following (If you're using pfSense you can add this to your "Additional configuration" for Telegraf section.).
+Update the commands path to the path to your script.

 ```
 [[inputs.exec]]